Russian painter Marianna Verevkina

 At the beginning of December 1912 Verevkina and Jawlensky left the New Munich Art Association.

-In 1913 Marianna participated in the exhibition in Budapest and in the First German Autumn Salon in Berlin.
+And in 1913 Marianna participated in the exhibition in Budapest and in the First German Autumn Salon in Berlin.

-In 1924 Marianna founded the art group Big Dipper.
+Actually, in 1924, Marianna founded the art group Big Dipper.

 Marianna Verevkina died on February 6, 1938 in Ascona, Switzerland.